robwittman/docker-rails-dev/README.md

 docker-compose up
 ```

+Head to http://localhost:3000 (by default) and 'Welcome aboard'

 ### Services

 There are a few services bundled with the environment.
 You can add them by uncommenting their
 respective section in docker-compose.yml, or even adding custom ones